hruthikgurram/React-eCommerce-Website/README.md

 ## React E-Commerce Web Application

-This project is **Front-end part of a E-Commerce cloth selling website** using ReactJS (React.js).
+This project is the **Front-end part of an E-Commerce cloth selling website** using ReactJS (React.js).

-I have used styled-components and material-ui libraries to add component-level style in every part of the web application.
+I have used styled-components and material-ui libraries to add component-level style to every part of the web application.

-Basically, this front-end web application consists of six-pages namely:
+Basically, this front-end web application consists of six pages namely:

 * Home
 * Register